mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Bootstrapping DNSSEC {#bootstrap}

-Registration Entities SHOULD require compliance with additional tests in the case of establishing a new chain of trust.
+A Registration Entity implementing this protocol  SHOULD require compliance with additional tests in the case of establishing a new chain of trust.

  - The Registration Entity SHOULD check that all child name servers respond with a consistent CDS RRset for a number of queries over an extended period